mjande/chess/README.md

 Prerequisites:
 Ruby 3.1.2

-The easiest way to begin playing is to use the live Replit.
-Click Run, and the game will begin.

-You can also fork the repo and begin playing in the command line.
+To play this program, you will fork the repo and play in the command line.
 Make sure you have the prerequisites listed above.
 Use the commands below:

 ```console
 clone https://github.com/mjande/chess